NabJa/scaling-ecg-models/README.md

 ## Next Steps
-- [ ] Extend the design space to include Transformer based models
+- [ ] Extend the design space to include Transformer based models.
+Do Transformers scale better than CNNs?
-- [ ] Use the learned scaling laws to scale models to larger sizes
+- [ ] Use the learned scaling laws to scale models to (much) larger sizes.
+How big can we go?

 ## Results